Pickleball 101

 What is a pickleball made of?

 The actual pickleball is a plastic whiffle ball.
-A different ball is depending on if you're playing indoors or outdoors.
+A different ball is used depending on if you're playing indoors or outdoors.
 The outdoor ball is firmer with 40 holes, while the indoor ball is softer with 26 holes.

 There are more than 30 different companies producing pickleballs at this point.
-Check out our full guide to select the right ball for your game.
+Check out our full guide to select the right ball for your pickleball game.

 What Ball Do You Use for Pickleball?